|Guided Safaris is Independently Marketed by Far and Wild Safaris cc|

 |Shakaland – The Greatest Zulu Experience in Africa|

-Day 2 : Mkuze Game Reserve – Hluhluwe uMfolozi Park – Hilltop Camp
+Day 2: Mkuze Game Reserve - Hluhluwe/Umfolozi Park

-After our visit here we will travel directly to the "big 5" Hluhluwe iMfolozi Park where we would spend two nights at Hilltop Camp.
-The accommodation here is in brick under thatch chalets, each bedroom with its own private bathroom, with bath (shower in the bath) hand-basin and toilet.
-Each chalet is also equipped with a fridge and tea station.
+After our visit here we will travel directly to the “big 5” Hluhluwe/Umfolozi Park where we would spend two nights at Hilltop Camp.
+The accommodation here is in a chalet, each with its own private bathroom/washbasin and toilet.
+These chalets are also equipped with a fridge.

 |Hilltop Camp, Hluhluwe iMfolozi Park|

-This morning, more game viewing follows as we leave the Hluhluwe iMfolozi Park to arrive in time for lunch in St. Lucia.
-We will check into our lodge and then visit the eastern shores of Lake St. Lucia, heading to Cape Vidal on the shores of the Indian Ocean, game viewing all the while.
-After a visit to the beach we would continue on a circular route for a game drive before returning to our lodge.
+This morning, more game viewing follows as we leave the Hluhluwe/Umfolozi Park to arrive in St. Lucia in time for lunch.
+We will check into our overnight accommodation and then visit the Eastern Shores of Lake St. Lucia, heading to Cape Vidal, game viewing all the while.
+After a visit to the beach we would continue the circular route for a game drive before returning to our lodge.
 Animals that may be seen here include kudu, reedbuck, zebra, waterbuck and other antelope species, black and white rhino, elephant and on the odd occasion, leopard.